 Content is stale if it has expired in cache.
 CDNs don't hold objects in cache forever: an object has a TTL (Time To Live) and once the TTL is zero, the object has expired and is stale.
 The CDN must contact the origin first before sending the object to clients.

-/images/logo.png and the image has expired in cache.
+Imagine the CDN gets a request for /images/logo.png and the image has expired in cache.
 The CDN tries to get fresh copy from origin but the origin is unavailable.
 What should the CDN do?
 Send a timeout error or serve the cached, stale object?

-Serve stale means the CDN serves an expired object from cache while the origin is unresponsive and/or returns an error.
+Serve Stale means the CDN serves an expired object from cache while the origin is unresponsive and/or returns an error.
 In most cases it's better for the user to get a good but expired/old/outdated response from the CDN than getting a timeout or other error response.

-Cache-Control: max-age=600, stale-while-revalidate=30 instructs the CDN to cache the object for 10 minutes and, at the end of that 10 minutes, serve stale for up to 30 seconds while new content is being fetched.
+Fastly and CDN77 are two of the CDNs that support HTTP Cache-Control Extensions for Stale Content (RFC5861) which means you can control the CDN's stale content serving behaviour from headers the origin sends.
+For example, Cache-Control: max-age=600, stale-while-revalidate=30 instructs the CDN to cache the object for 10 minutes and, at the end of that 10 minutes, serve stale for up to 30 seconds while new content is being fetched.

-CDNs and Serve stale
+CDNs and Serve Stale

 More info per CDN